Tips and ways to engage your students with special needs - part 1

 alt

-2. People are tendentially visual, and sometimes SEND students even more so.
-The great thing about LessonUp, is that you can upload images, youtube videos, and all kinds of interesting materials to build a more “visual” connection between you and your students.
-To top it up, you can even customise your images and videos by adding audio messages, symbols, hotspots with engaging information, and many more features.
+People are tendentially visual, and sometimes SEND students even more so.
+The great thing about LessonUp, is that you can upload images, YouTube videos, hotspots, and all kinds of interesting materials to build a more 'visual' connection between you and your students.

 Depending on your students' needs you can keep your visual material clean and simple, or make it as rich as you want.
-The sky's the limit: it’s up to you.
-There is a good chance that your students will enjoy working visually, in a digital environment, and might engage with you about what they have seen and learned.
-It could also make for interesting conversations about present-day themes and topics that interest them.
+There is a good chance that your students will enjoy working visually, in a digital environment, and might engage with you about what they have seen and learnt.

 alt

-4. With LessonUp, you can track student progress digitally and real time.
-All you have to do is go to your student’s report, and check how he/she is doing during interactive exercises, tests, formative assessments, etc. Based on this precious information you could re-think your teaching method, and search for targeted solutions on how to support this student.
+With LessonUp, you can track student progress digitally and in real-time.
+Simply go to your students' reports to see how they are performing during interactive exercises, formative assessments, and more.
+Based on this valuable information, you can rethink your teaching method and find targeted solutions to support each student.

 How can you engage students who have difficulty communicating?